Accessible playgrounds, beaches and facilities

 Rockingham offers great facilities for fishing enthusiasts, and both the Val Street and Palm Beach jetties have been designed to allow easy access for people in wheelchairs or with other mobility restrictions.

 Accessible toilet facilities are also available nearby to both jetties.

 More information about accessible fishing locations is available on the Fishability website, including a map of fishing locations across Western Australia which are categorised according to their level of accessibility for people with disability.

 Adult change facilities

 A fundamental barrier to social inclusion is a lack of appropriate toileting facilities for people with severe or profound disability.
-The City of Rockingham is seeking to address this by building toilet facilities that have adult sized change tables, a hoist and enough space for a carer to assist.
+We are seeking to address this by building toilet facilities that have adult-sized change tables, a hoist and enough space for a carer to assist.

 These toilet facilities are being considered for inclusion in some new community facilities and are currently available at the following venues: